Moduli Spaces of Filtered G-local Systems on Curves: Moduli Space of Filtered G-local Systems

 We follow Ramanathan's definition of the stability condition on principal bundles \cite{Ram75,Ram96a} to define the stability condition of filtered $G$-local systems, which is called the \emph{$R$-stability condition}.
+Moreover, we refer the reader to \cite[\S 2]{Ram75} for the definition of \emph{dominant} (resp. \emph{anti-dominant}) characters.
 When $G={\rm GL}_n(k)$ and the degree is zero, it is equivalent to Definition \ref{defn_fls_stab}.

 \begin{defn} A $\boldsymbol\theta$-filtered $G$-local system $\rho$ is \emph{$R$-semistable} (resp. \emph{$R$-stable}), if for \begin{itemize} \item any proper parabolic subgroup $P$ compatible with $\rho$; \item any nontrivial anti-dominant character $\chi$ of $P$, which is trivial on the center of $P$, \end{itemize} we have